Endpoint Engineer Jobs in USA with Visa Sponsorship

 What degree do I need for an Endpoint Engineer visa sponsorship petition?

 A bachelor's degree in computer science, information technology, cybersecurity, or a closely related field is the standard baseline.
 Some employers will accept a degree in a different field combined with substantial, directly relevant experience.
-Foreign three-year degrees, including Australian bachelor's degrees, are generally accepted as equivalent to a U.S. four-year degree for H-1B and E-3 purposes.
+Foreign three-year degrees, including Australian bachelor's degrees, are generally accepted as equivalent to a U.S. four-year degree for H-1B visa and E-3 visa purposes.

 How can I find Endpoint Engineer jobs that offer visa sponsorship?